-Gallagher was huge in the The Eighties, selling out giant arenas and delivering expensive stage shows with a wide array of elaborate props.
-He fell quite far — until illness forced him to retire in 2012, he toiled in relative obscurity in local shows and squabbled with his copycat brother, while his act took an unpleasantly hateful, racist and homophobic turn (as described here).
-His original act is mostly remembered as being representative of all that was wrong with stand-up comedy in The Eighties.
+Gallagher was huge in The '80s, selling out giant arenas and delivering expensive stage shows with a wide array of elaborate props.
+He fell quite far — until illness forced him to temporarily retire in 2012, he toiled in relative obscurity in local shows and squabbled with his copycat brother, while his act took an unpleasantly hateful, racist and homophobic turn (as described here).
+His original act is mostly remembered as being representative of all that was wrong with stand-up comedy in The '80s.

-Dane Cook was one of the most popular stand-up comedians in the mid-2000s, particularly amongst high school and college students (he was notably one of the first entertainers to use MySpace to build up a huge fanbase).
-By 2005-06, he had gained over 2 million MySpace friends and his CD Retaliation went double-platinum and became the best-selling comedy album in over 30 years.
-Then came the severe Hype Backlash from critics who were not amused by his comedic style (consisting primarily of observational humor and telling long-winded anecdotes) as well as hate coming from within the standup community, with numerous accusations of plagiarism and joke theft (most notably of Louis C.K.).
-This, combined with a few bad decisions in film roles (which were also critically savaged), the decline of MySpace, and Cook's own teengage fanbase outgrowing him all caused his popularity to take a major hit and he became more famous for his hatedom than his fandom.
-Unlike many of the above examples, Cook does continue to have some moderate commercial success (such as voice-acting in the Disney film Planes) although it is still only a shadow of what he had achieved at his peak just a few years before.
+Dane Cook was one of the most popular stand-up comedians circa 2005, particularly amongst high school and college students (he was notably one of the first entertainers to use MySpace to build up a huge fanbase).
+By 2005/06, he had gained over 2 million MySpace friends, and his CD Retaliation went double-platinum and became the best-selling comedy album in over 30 years.
+Then came the severe Hype Backlash from critics who were not amused by his comedic style (consisting primarily of observational humor and telling long-winded anecdotes) as well as hate coming from within the stand-up community, with numerous accusations of plagiarism and joke theft (most notably of Louis C.K.).
+This, combined with a few bad decisions in film roles (which were also critically savaged), the decline of MySpace, and Cook's own teenage fanbase outgrowing him all caused his popularity to take a major hit, and he became more famous for his hatedom than his fandom.
+Unlike many of the preceding examples, Cook does continue to have some moderate commercial success, such as voice acting in the Disney film Planes, although it is still only a shadow of what he had achieved at his peak just a few years before.